Bitcoin's star backers, dip buyers help cryptos recover | Business

 Milko Markov, an independent London-based trader, said he had been buying ether.
 "Those with a bit more experience in the crypto market know two cardinal rules: don't leverage and dollar cost average," he said.

-(Additional reporting by Tom Westbrook and Vidya Ranganathan in Singapore, Alun John in Hong Kong; Editing by Kim Coghill, Toby Chopra and Catherine Evans)
+(Additional reporting by Tom Westbrook and Vidya Ranganathan in Singapore, Alun John in Hong Kong; Editing by Kim Coghill, Toby Chopra, Catherine Evans and Andrea Ricci)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)